jianwen-xie/Latent-Space-Normalizing-Flow/README.md

 rm -r -f CelebAMask-HQ-mask-anno/
 ```

-The last 2 lines remove some used information.
-This enables the data to be loaded in correctly.
-After download the data, make sure in line 301 and 302, you data path point to the CelebAMask-HQ folder.
+After download the data, make sure that the data path points to the CelebAMask-HQ folder.